 - Like-minded people go there

-- It is in the city centre so is easy for everyone to get to
+- It is in the city center so is easy for everyone to get to

 - It has bigger, heavier games which are too big to take to the pub